 End-user productivity.
 New operating systems introduce features that support greater efficiency and productivity.
-Without zero-day support, you inhibit users from taking advantage of helpful functionality.
+Without same-day support, you inhibit users from taking advantage of helpful functionality.

 End-user experience.
 Apple users expect to be able to successfully update their device(s) the day a new operating system becomes available.
-Zero-day support ensures this expectation is met.
+Same-day support ensures this expectation is met.

 More management tools.
 New and improved Apple device management capabilities let you customize and configure end user features based on the unique needs of your environment.

 Don’t miss a beat this OS upgrade season.

 Jamf — the standard in Apple device management — gives you a powerful management solution that directly aligns with Apple and supports new operating systems from day one.

 With dynamic inventory tools, multiple deployment paths and the ability to leverage Apple’s security controls, Jamf Pro ensures organizational protocols are kept intact throughout the upgrade process.
 And when it comes to same-day support, our Apple track record speaks for itself.

 With Jamf, never again wish that you and your users could take advantage of Apple features and functionality the second they become available.